pocomane/brewed-in-the-apocalypse/bita.md

 # Playing the game

 The game is like a conversation.
-The players contribute describing what their controlled character, the PC, does, asking questions, and speaking in character.
-The scenarist describes the scene, the actions of non-playing characters, the NPC, and what is happening in the game world.
+The protagonists contribute describing what their PC do, asking questions, and speaking in character.
+The scenarist describes the scene, the actions of the NPC and what is happening in the game world.
 Sometime the rules of the game will prescribes to do something else to make the story go ahead, like dice roll, or asking questions to the people in the real world.

-We call "Fiction" all what happen in the story, while "Mechanics" are all the things that players and scenarist need to perform in the real world, and that have some consequences in the fiction.
+We call "Fiction" all what happen in the story, while "Mechanics" are all the things that the players need to perform in the real world, and that have some consequences in the fiction.

-Sometimes the scenarist will highlight that something said by a player is untrue or unreasonable, suggesting alternatives.
+Sometimes the scenarist will highlight that something said by a protagonist is untrue or unreasonable, suggesting alternatives.
 The scenarist should consider all the in-fiction details about the setting, the character and the situation, to decide if something is reasonable or not.
 Someones refers to this